Malcolm-Marshall/AdcellerantAssessment/README.md

 # AdcellerantAssessment

+### Tech Used:
+JavaScript and React frontend, connected to a Next.js server and a MySQL database.
+Libraries used include React-Bootstap for framework, and nivo for visuals.

 ## To view web page:

 ### In the database directory, add a file named config.js containing your mysql login information